-- a.
-Primary feedstock from primary forest certified to an SBP-approved Forest Management Scheme: 0 metric tons - b.
-Primary feedstock from primary forest not certified to an SBP-approved Forest Management Scheme: 0 metric tons - Volume of secondary feedstock: specify origin and type: 5,339 metirc tons of sawdust, shavings and chips
+- j.
+List percentage of primary feedstock from primary forest (j), by the following categories.
+Subdivide by SBP-approved Forest Management Schemes: - Primary feedstock from primary forest certified to an SBP-approved Forest Management Scheme: 0% - Primary feedstock from primary forest not certified to an SBP-approved Forest Management Scheme: 0% - k.
+Volume of secondary feedstock: specify origin and type: 8,061 metric tonnes delivered in the form os saw dust, chips or shavings. - I. Volume of tertiary feedstock: specify origin and composition 0 tonnes

-13.5 Volume of tertiary feedstock: o metric tonsProjected figures for feedstock over the next 12 months
+Projected figures for feedstock over the next 12 months